A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust

-The composition is relatively unaffected by changes to $c$ and $p$ except for the WS cell size $r_{\rm C}$ which increases by $\approx5$ fm by decreasing either $c$ or $p$ to their minimum values.
-The saturation density $n_0$ has little effect on any of the crustal properties when the densities are scaled to $n_0$, except for $r_{\rm C}$ which increases by $\approx5$ fm by lowering $n_0$ to 0.14 fm$^{-3}$.
+The composition is relatively unaffected by changes to $c$ and $p$ except for the WS cell size $r_{\rm C}$ which increases by $\approx5$ fm by decreasing either $c$ or $p$ to their minimum values (that is, increasing the strength of the surface and curvature tensions to their maxima).
+The saturation density $n_0$ has little effect on any of the crustal properties when the densities are scaled to $n_0$, except for $r_{\rm C}$ which increases by $\approx5$ fm when lowering $n_0$ to 0.14 fm$^{-3}$.
 Changing $K_0$ in the range 220-260 MeV has a small effect on the transition properties, raising or lowering $n_{\rm cc}$ by $\pm 0.003$ fm$^{-3}$, with negligible effect on the crustal composition.